Gorgeous-Patrick/Blog/content/about/_index.md

 authorImage : "profile.jpg"
 ---

 Hi!
-I am a senior undergraduate student from University of Michigan, majoring in Computer Science.
+I am a senior undergraduate student from the University of Michigan, majoring in Computer Science.

+I am currently interested in web backend development and DevOps.

+I am available for part-time jobs as well as full-time jobs.